 Your diagram should look something like this:

-The amount of sheep flowing into our stock will depend positively with the number of sheep and the sheep birth rate.
+Our diagram has the correct structure but we aren’t yet finished because it the amount of sheep flowing into the stock doesn’t depend upon the number of sheep and sheep birth rate.

 - Edit the

 We now have a complete diagram.
 To see the NetLogo code generated by our diagram, you can click on the Code tab of the System Dynamics Modeler window.
 It looks like this:

 Once you create an aggregate model with the System Dynamics Modeler, you can